onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ### QoS

-The QoS tab brings up an editor of [Quality of Service][31] requirements defined for the selected file(s), which are used to automatically manage the replication of file data according to logical rules.
+The QoS tab brings up an editor of [Quality of Service][] requirements defined for the selected file(s), which are used to automatically manage the replication of file data according to logical rules.